Major Requirements (instituted 2016-17 and going forward)

 Recommended: Take 400-level seminars during the third or fourth year.

-PY451 Final Project requires intro and PY202 and is usually taken during the fourth year.
+PY451 Final Project requires Intro Psych, PY202, and Consent of Instructor (COI) and is usually taken during the fourth year.

 This is the Department of Psychology

 Browse all Departments & Programs

 - Environmental Program

 - Film and Media Studies

 - Human Biology and Kinesiology

 - Mathematics and Computer Science

 - Organismal Biology & Ecology